eight04/web-exporter/README.md

 `condition` - required.
 See `if` step for details.
 The condition is evaluated for each item, and only items that satisfy the condition are kept.

-### download
+### export

-Download input URLs.
+Export input URLs.
+Usually you want to set a `filename` for media exporters but not for URL exporters.

-`filename` - required, a python template string to name the downloaded files.
+`filename` - optional, a python template string to name the file.
 The input data will be used as the context for the template, therefore you should always specify `input` field for URLs when using this step.
 Besides the fields in the data context, the following special variables are also available:
   - `index`: the index of the current item in the input array, starting from 0.
   - `ext`: the file extension extracted from the URL.
   - `filename`: the name of the file extracted from the URL.

-`input` - *required*, the field in the data context that contains the URL to download.
+`input` - *required if filename is set*, the field in the data context that contains the URL to export.
 The value of the field can be string or array of strings.

 ### find